top of page

 WHY RURAL MOROCCO?

-In our legacy program in Morocco, we continue to boost learners at rural schools and villages through libraries and support for English literacy.
+In our legacy program in Morocco, well known in the country as Morocco Library Project (MLP), we continue to boost learners at rural schools and villages through libraries and support for English literacy.
 We found that the communities where we work, especially in Amazigh areas, had little or no access to learning and knowledge resources.
 Today, after 10 years of inspiring a culture of reading, our program in Morocco has evolved to a nationwide short story competition for rural youth, elevating voices previously unheard.
-This program is now expanding to include young writers in Kenya and the U.S.
+This program is now expanding to young people in the U.S. and Kenya.

 IMG_0661.jpeg